epfl-ada/ada-2021-project-adacadabras/README.md

 Train SpaCy [SpaCy NLP model](https://spacy.io/usage/training) model on AD2 for misogynistic or non misogynistic.
 Classification thanks to trained model on D2.

 **Step 5: Investigate gender and generational biases in general women coverage using NLP to answer question B).**
 Subdivision of D2 into D2.1, D2.2 for biases investigation.
 Weekly percentage and counts of quotes by age and gender categories.
 Classification of quotes : NLTK, Vader models models for positive, negative or neutral probabilities and compounds.
 Subdivision of D2 into D2.3.
+Descriptive analysis of D1.3 over time.

 **Step 6: Investigate gender and generational biases in MeToo coverage using NLP to answer question A).**
 Subdivision of D1 into D1.1, D1.2 and D1.3 for biases investigation.
 Weekly percentage and counts of quotes by age and gender categories.
 Classification of quotes : NLTK, Vader models for positive, negative or neutral probabilities and compounds.
 Subdivision of D1 into D1.3.
 Descriptive analysis of D1.3 over time.